How Can Cloud Computing and Blockchain Reduce the Bullwhip Effect in Supply Chain?

 - Improved customer service metrics

-: Garmin has carried out two specific IT initiatives to mitigate the bullwhip effect.
+Case in point: Garmin has carried out two specific IT initiatives to mitigate the bullwhip effect.
 Firstly, the company integrated its internal information repositories, as well as centralized relevant forecast and transactional information.
 The second initiative was aimed at improving integration and information sharing among the external partners in the supply chain with the help of cloud computing technology.

 Cloud-based information systems have helped the company reduce price variations and rationing game strategy, and in this way reduce the bullwhip effect.
 They have created an effective business process for collecting and reconciling information from within and outside the company, and, as a result, generate a single projection of demand.
 Such improved information sharing and collaboration have boosted the supply forecast accuracy.